axelpalwo/holbertonschool-shell/basics/README.md

-7-movethatfile moves a file named betty from a directory to another one previously created 8-firstdelete deletes betty from the directory it was saved before 9-firstdirdeletion deletes a directory that is in the tmp directory
+7-movethatfile moves a file named betty from a directory to another one previously created 8-firstdelete deletes betty from the directory it was saved before 9-firstdirdeletion deletes a directory that is in the tmp directory 10-back changes the directory to the previous one